hampusborgos/react-html-id/README.md

 constructing unique IDs, as opposed to using a unique string for each instance.
-While this essentially defeats the purpose of this module when there are multiple instances of your component on the page, it's useful for snapshot-based unit testing, e.g. [Storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots), where the indeterminate nature of test execution order might generaate different unique IDs on each test run.
+While this essentially defeats the purpose of this module when there are multiple instances of your component on the page, it's useful for snapshot-based unit testing, e.g. [Storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots), where the indeterminate nature of test execution order might generate different unique IDs on each test run.
 In this case, you'll likely want want to only use it when you're actually running the unit tests:

     enableUniqueIds(this, (process.env.NODE_ENV === 'test') ? props.name : undefined)